davidcarlisle/ll/de/more-10.md

 ---
-title: "More on: Mathematics" (German)
+title: "More on: Mathematics (German)"
 ---